Harvey Beaks: Production

 Greenblatt had previously created the show Chowder for Cartoon Network and had started to develop his next project shortly after it ended in 2010.
 Greenblatt was looking to create a series with a different vibe from Chowder, which was largely absurdist and comical in nature, by telling stories that had more heart and emotional connection with the audience.
 Greenblatt pitched the idea to Nickelodeon under the title Bad Seeds and an 11-minute pilot was commissioned.
 Bad Seeds was eventually picked up for a full series in September 2013, but had to change its name halfway through production due to trademark issues.
 Greenblatt turned to social networking sites such as Tumblr while building the crew of Harvey Beaks, hiring artists who had little to no prior experience working in animation, but were brought on board due to the quality of their personal work.

 As with Greenblatt's previous show, Harvey Beaks features child actors providing the voices for the younger characters, with the exception of major characters Dade and Princess Roberts (voiced by C. H. Greenblatt and Andres Salaff respectively).
 Most of the minor child characters are voiced by adults.

 On June 21, 2015, it was confirmed that the show was renewed for a second season, which began nearly a year later on June 13, 2016, with the episode The New Bugaboo.

+From 2016 to 2017, former DreamWorks animator Januel Mercado served as Harvey Beaks supervising director.